 Speaking of corner folds (which I’m sure is not the technical term), I pinned them in place as I tacked the edges.

 When it was all pinned and tacked, I removed the pins, took the cushion out, and sewed the sides and top on the machine.
 Again, I put the cushion back in to test the fit.

 When I turned it the right way round, it was obvious the fit wasn’t as tight as I’d have liked.

 See how the left and right sides aren’t even?
 One was too loose, and the whole seam along the top could have been tighter too.
 Thankfully, this is an easy problem to solve.
 I turned it all inside out again and adjusted the pins for a better fit.
 Then I sewed a new seam, removing the pins as I went.

 The second time I tested it, it fit.
 Like a glove.

 Now I just had to finish the bottom.
 I started by folding the fabric inward and ironing along the seam.

 I used sew-on Velcro this time.
-The top row of pins in this picture was my guide to make sure I left enough fabric for a neat closure, then I pinned the Velcro on underneath, removed the cushion again, and sewed around the edges of the Velcro on the machine:
+The top row of pins in this picture was my guide to make sure I left enough fabric for a neat closure.
+I pinned the Velcro on underneath, removed the cushion, and sewed around the edges of the Velcro on the machine.

 To finish the corners, I folded the fabric inwards and pinned it on the outside.

 I just had to make one more tie to hold this cushion to the chair frame.
-I used the same method as for the seat back ties – ironing the seams the way I wanted them to sit before sewing them on the machine – only this one was shorter and wider and used Velcro.
+Same deal as the seat back ties – ironing the seams the way I wanted them to sit before sewing them on the machine.
+This one was shorter, wider, and used velcro.